Date: 16 January 2016. DIY Bigelow Teas ( and engine swap update)

 too expensive.

-That's when I pulled on my
+That is when I pulled on my

-thinking cap and thought about how to spend less and not give up a
+to spend less and not give up a

 pleasure.
 This is what I came up with.